 Toby Sheets (firstname.lastname@example.org) suggests: I was just looking at the Neil Slade photo you put up on Art's site recently (see below) and I was amazed at the resemblance to the famous X-Files "I Want to Believe" poster on Mulder's filing cabinet.
 I happen to have that poster on my wall in my office so I snapped a photo of it for you.
 Take a look at it side by side with Neil Slade photo and see if it doesn't look nearly identical except for a few minor details.
 It almost appears to be the same UFO at the same location but at a slightly different angle.
 The reflection of sunlight is a little different in both images, and the Neil Slade image appears to have 3 visible protrusions on the underside of the craft where the X-Files image has only one.
 Of course this could be attributed to the spinning motion the craft is most likely experiencing.
 Looking at the terrain in the background of the image you can clearly see the same angles in the hills and even the same trees sticking up from roughly the same locations on the hills to the right.
 I sent a Photoshop comparison of the two images side by side for you to check out.

-place this photo on your web site for NON PROFIT USE
+If you place this photo on your web site for NON PROFIT USE (and you

 The AMAZING BRAIN ADVENTURE's MOST POPULAR PAGES: